cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/aws-ec2/deploy_aws_micro_bosh.html.md

 **Create Micro BOSH Deployment Manifest**

 Now let’s review what the contents of the microbosh.yml deployment manifest file should include.
-If you did not use the us-east-1a availability zone you will need to adajust that and we are using a small instance type for the micro bosh.
+If you did not use the us-east-1a availability zone you will need to adjust that and we are using a small instance type for the micro bosh.
 Be sure to replace "x.x.x.x" with the ip address you created in [Configuring AWS for Micro BOSH (Micro Inception)](/docs/running/deploying-cf/aws-ec2/configure_aws_micro_bosh.html) and make sture to replace the aws access credentials with your own.

 ~~~yaml
 name: microbosh